jeamon/gorqs/README.md

 [![MIT License](https://img.shields.io/github/license/jeamon/gorqs)](https://github.com/jeamon/gorqs/blob/main/LICENSE)

 **`gorqs`** means *Go Runnable Queue Service*.
 This is a multi-features go-based concurrent-safe library to **queue & execute** jobs and records their execution result.
 You can start the Queue service into synchronous or asynchronous mode.
 The mode defines wether each added job should be processed *synchronously* or *asynchronously*.
 Be aware that adding a job to the Queue system is always a non-blocking operation and returns the job id on success.
+Fetching a given job execution result removes that entry from local records cache.

 ## Features